earthquake insurance: yes or no?

 Here are a few additional reasons to seriously consider your family's ability to financially weather an earthquake, and to help you avoid financial aftershocks.

-what you should know about earthquake insurance vs. home insurance.
+earthquake insurance vs. home insurance

 - Earthquakes are not covered in your home insurance policy.
 Which means if your home sustains earthquake damage, the initial damage, and any subsequent damage such as flooding and foundational shifts that make your home unstable, will not be covered by your home owners insurance.